aws-neuron/aws-neuron-sdk/release-notes/neuron-runtime.md

 This document lists the current release notes for AWS Neuron Runtime.
 Neuron Runtime software manages runtime aspects of executing inferences on Inferentia chips.
 It runs on Ubuntu(16/18) and Amazon Linux 2.

-# [1.0.5691.0]

-Date: 2/21/2020

-## Major New Features

-N/A

-## Improvements

-* GRPC streaming has been introduced in all Neuron forks of ML frameworks to decrease inference latency.
-FIXME.
-Need to quantify the improvements.

-* Staging of FMAPs in TDRAM instead of host is now possible.
-FIXME: Need to quantify the improvements.

-* Direct copy of IFMAP from client shared memory to Inferentia (removed one intermediate copy to Runtime memory).
-This will improve the average latency of inferences.
-[FIXME.
-Need to quantify improvement]

-## Resolved Issues

-* Return more meaningful messages when inference fails.
-This makes the messages more visible.
-Note: These messages continue to be sent to syslog as always.

-* A few other minor bug fixes

-## Known Issues and Limitations

-* A model might fail to load due to insufficient number of huge memory pages made available to Neuron-RTD.
-A manual reconfiguration and Neuron-RTD restart is required for increasing the amount of huge memory pages available to Neuron-RTD.
-    * Workaround: manually increase the amount of huge memory pages available to Neuron runtime by following the [instructions here.](https://github.com/aws/aws-neuron-sdk/blob/master/docs/neuron-runtime/nrt_start.md#step-3-configure-nr_hugepages) (Requires a restart of the runtime daemon and a possible change to system-wide configs.)

 # [1.0.5236.0]